skayasare/IMB-Data-Science-Professional-Course/README.md

 assignments on the cloud including a Capstone Project at the end to apply and demonstrate their knowledge and skills.

  10 courses were taken;
-What is Data Science?
+1. What is Data Science?
-Tools for Data Science
+2. Tools for Data Science
-Data Science Methodology
+3. Data Science Methodology
-Python for Data Science, AI &
+4. Python for Data Science, AI & Development
-Development
-Python Project for Data Science
+5. Python Project for Data Science
-Databases and SQL for Data Science with Python
+6.Databases and SQL for Data Science with Python
-Data Analysis with Python
+7.Data Analysis with Python
-Data Visualization with Python
+8. Data Visualization with Python
-Machine Learning with Python
+9. Machine Learning with Python
-Applied Data Science Capstone
+10. Applied Data Science Capstone